IPInfusion/OcNOS/README.md

 # OcNOS™ Network Operating System
-OcNOS SP 4.2 Refers to ocnos-sp-4.2 branch Release (Build #194 )
+OcNOS SP 5.1 Refers to ocnos-sp-5.1 branch Release (Build #121 EFT )

 Contains the SNMP MIB files, Yang files, Ansible modules etc. to use with OcNOS.
 (There are no changes to SNMP MIB, Yang files and Ansible modules in this patch release)